octokit/authentication-strategies.js/README.md

 });
 ```

-Each function exported by `@octokit/auth` returns an async `auth` function which might accept parameteters, depending on the strategy.
+Each function exported by `@octokit/auth` returns an async `auth` function.

-The `auth` function resolves with an authentication object which always have both a `headers` and a `query` object which have to be applied to a request for authentication.
+The `auth` function resolves with an authentication object which always has two keys: `headers` and `query`.
+Both objects can directly be applied to a request:

 ```js
 import { request } from "@octokit/request";